steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Chain.md

 Each knob's template parameters must be configured so that they will have the correct display and connection.
 The easiest way to connect a parameter is by using drag and drop from the **Parameter List**.
 To do this, you need to select the Distortion effect in the **Program Tree** and open the **Parameter List**.

-4. For each knob, drag the respective Distortion parameter from the **Parameter List** onto the **Value** field of the Template Parameter and set the Label and Unit of the Template Parameters as follows.
+4. For each knob, drag the respective Distortion parameter from the **Parameter List** onto the **Value** field of the Template Parameter and set the Label and Unit of the Template Parameters as follows:

 **Knob Template Input Gain**